W1AE/DCNN-FR/README.md

 In "Demo0.zip", run script "main_ResNet_ori.m" for original SGD optimization, "main_ResNet_ori_RL.m" for SGD plus random convolutional learning, "main_ResNet_FR.m" for Yang's retraining strategy, or "main_ResNet_FR_RL.m" for the proposed fast retraining algorithm (random SGD plus batch-by-batch MP).

-Run script "main1.m", "main2.m", "main3.m", "main4.m", "main5.m", "main6.m" in "Demo1.zip"to reproduce results reported in the author response letter.
+Run script "main1.m", "main2.m", "main3.m", "main4.m", "main5.m", "main6.m" in "Demo1.zip"to reproduce results reported in the "Author Response" letter.

 #The code is released in content-obscured version (p files).
 After acceptance of the manuscript (if decided so), the source code will be made public.